mattmassicotte/PackageTemplate/README.md

 ### Platforms

 For a long time, I thought leaving platforms empty was the most compatible thing to do.
-However, this leave the effective platform/version up to the compiler.
+However, this leaves the effective platform/version up to the compiler.
 And, that can produce surprising results that change over time.
 Being explicit is best.

 ### Swift 5.8